DarmaSinaga/Web-Form-To-WhatsApp/README.md

 # Web-Form-To-WhatsApp
-# 2024 @DarmaSinaga All Rights Reserved, you can't used this code for free, but please tag my Git Account.
+# 2024 @DarmaSinaga All Rights Reserved.Used for free